MicrosoftDocs/playfab-docs/playfab-docs/features/config/titledata/using-publisher-data.md

 > We *do not recommend* using server **APIs** from within a game client.
 If you need to make use of a server **API**, use **CloudScript** for this type of functionality.

 > [!NOTE]
 > **Publisher** data values are copied and distributed to potentially hundreds of machines in the PlayFab cluster server.
-As part of this process, **Publisher** data is cached and changes may take up to *fifteen minutes* to refresh in those caches. **Publisher** data is best suited for *global constant/static data*, and *is not* suitable or reliable as *global variables*.
+As part of this process, this data is cached and changes may take up to *fifteen minutes* to refresh in those caches. **Publisher** data is best suited for *global constant/static data*, and *is not* suitable or reliable as *global variables*.

 ## Publisher data